ethersphere/storage-incentives/docs/ADMISSION_COMPARISON.md

 ---

-## Shared baseline (held constant)
+## Shared proposed baseline (held constant)

-These components are identical in both designs.
+These components are assumed in both designs.
+The mitigation package as a whole, including bounded admission and staged finalization, is not implemented in the current contracts.

 ### Staged finalization